natebrunelle/cs4102_su20/markdown/pa.md

 # PA6: Clustering

 This assignment is intended to provide you experience in implementing and applying Minimum Spanning Tree algorithms.
 Here is a link to the [PA6 Task Description](/files/pa/pa6_writeup.pdf).
 Here is a [zip file](/files/pa/pa6.zip) with some starter code (in python and java both).
 The test cases provided are simply random 2-d arrays of distances.
-To particular corner cases, edge cases, or misconceptions are intentionally tested for.
+No particular corner cases, edge cases, or misconceptions are intentionally tested for.
 You score should be visible immediately after the autograder checks your code.

+# PA7: Birthday Prank

+This assignment is intended to provide you experience in implementing Dynamic Programming algorithms.
+Here is a link to the [PA7 Task Description](/files/pa/pa7_writeup.pdf).
+Here is a [zip file](/files/pa/pa7.zip) with some starter code (in python and java both).
+Most test cases were designed to have cases were there are many options of boxes that nest but are not part of an optimal solution.
+There are also test cases where nearly every box should be included and one case where no two boxes fit teogher.
+You score should be visible immediately after the autograder checks your code, there are no hidden tests